rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/injection.md

 Installing these tools (if they are not installed already) will depend on your OS.
-Apktool can be installed manually or automatically (e.g `brew install apktool` OR `apt install apktool`). keytool and jarsigner can be installed by installing the appropriate JDK.
+Apktool can be installed manually or automatically (e.g `brew install apktool` OR `apt install apktool`). apksigner can be installed on Linux with `apt install apksigner`.

 ## Verification Steps